 - EB-1 remains current across the board.

 - EB-2 for ROW, Mexico and Philippines are all current.
-EB-2 India moves forward significantly by sixteen (16) months to January 1, 2007.
-EB-2 China moves forward by four and a half (4.5) months to September 1, 2010.
+EB-2 India moves forward significantly by five and a half (5.5) months to October 1, 2008.
+EB-2 China moves forward by twelve (12) months to June 1, 2013.

-Summary of the March 2015 Visa Bulletin – Family-Based (FB)
+Summary of the June 2015 Visa Bulletin – Family-Based (FB)

-Below is a summary of the March 2015 Visa Bulletin with respect to some family-based categories:
+Below is a summary of the June 2015 Visa Bulletin with respect to some family-based categories:

-- FB-1 ROW, China and India all move forward by only one (1) week to August 1, 2007.
-FB-1 Mexico moves forward by three (3) weeks to October 22, 1994 and FB-1 Philippines moves forward by three (3) weeks to February 1, 2005.
+- FB-1 ROW, China and India move forward by only two (2) weeks to September 1, 2007.
+FB-1 Mexico moves forward by one (1) week to November 15, 1994 while FB-1 Philippines retrogresses by about five years to March 1, 2000.

-- FB-2A moves forward again – it moves forward by six (6) weeks to June 22, 2013 for ROW, China, India and Philippines.
-It also moves forward by one (1) month to May 22, 2013 for Mexico.
+- FB-2A moves forward again, this month the forward movement is by one (1) month to October 1, 2013 for ROW, China, India and Philippines.
+It remains unchanged at August 8, 2013 for Mexico.

 Current Priority Date?

 Our office stands ready to assist in the applicable process to take advantage of a current (or close to current) priority date.
-Those applicants whose priority dates are current as of the March 2015 Visa Bulletin may be eligible to process their (and their family members’) I-485 Adjustment of Status applications from within the U.S. or process their immigrant visa at a U.S. Consulate abroad.
+Those applicants whose priority dates are current as of the June 2015 Visa Bulletin may be eligible to process their (and their family members’) I-485 Adjustment of Status applications from within the U.S. or process their immigrant visa at a U.S. Consulate abroad.

 Please do not hesitate to contact us if our office can help you take advantage of this (very time-sensitive for some) opportunity to file I-485 applications.
 We are also happy to provide a free quote for preparing and filing your I-485 application.